What does a volunteer do?

 We also have special guests that can come to teach us new skills as part of our camp experience.
 So if you have a talent or skill you think the camp could use, let us know.
 This is less of a time commitment, requiring a little over half a day each session.
 We currently have martial arts and cooking scheduled for the 2019 camp but are open to other additions as they fit our schedule.

-We need people to come in around 1 pm on Monday and stay through breakfast Tuesday morning (you’re totally welcome to come earlier Monday and stay later Tuesday if your schedule allows).
+One night counselors are needed to allow our weeklong counselors some time off mid-camp for an evening to recharge a little.
+These folks hang out, play games, watch movies, provide snacks and help get campers back to their counselors at bedtime on Monday.
+We ask these one night people to come in around 1 pm on Monday and stay through breakfast Tuesday morning (you’re totally welcome to come earlier Monday and stay later Tuesday if your schedule allows).

 Supply drivers and loaders